Khan’s Tutorial Helps 339 (and Counting!) SHSAT Students Gain Acceptance to NYC’s Esteemed Specialized High Schools

 The SHSAT program at Khan’s Tutorial (KT) is conducted year round with many students starting right after their 6th grade state exams (in May of 6th grade) taking part in KT’s Pre-SHSAT Program.
 In light of the recent changes to the exam, Khan’s Tutorial has been dedicated to updating its curriculum and test taking strategies to better prepare students, leading to the 3rd consecutive year of 330+ acceptances despite exam changes.
 Since 1994, KT has helped over 3,337 students gain admission to these competitive schools, many coming from working class, new-immigrant minority families.
 As families continue to call and report scores, this year’s results total is expected to increase by the end of the week.

-In day 4 of collecting exam results, Khan’s Tutorial student, Sheikh Alif, has been named KT SHSAT 8th Grade High Scorer, scoring a 652 on his way to Stuyvesant High School.
+In day 4 of collecting exam results, Khan’s Tutorial student, Alif Miah, has been named KT SHSAT 8th Grade High Scorer, scoring a 652 on his way to Stuyvesant High School.
 Also, KT SHSAT 9th grade High Scorer Saptarshi Barua, scored a 665 which is an impressive score for the challenging 9th grade SHSAT.
-In addition to Shiekh & Saptarshi, Khan's Tutorial boasts several high scoring students who scored above 600 and gained acceptance to the top three Specialized High Schools.
+In addition to Alif & Saptarshi, Khan's Tutorial boasts several high scoring students who scored above 600 and gained acceptance to the top three Specialized High Schools.

 The breakdown of KT’s acceptances in terms of schools are: